burgurpun/skiff/README.md

 `flatpak run com.harbourmasters.Shipwright`

 ### Known issue
-- RUN: If running installed app from terminal, it will generate the config files from current directory.
+- RUNNING: If running installed app from terminal, it will generate the config files from current directory.
 Change back to home or ~ before running app.
 - BUILD: the flatpak-builder --install-deps-from=flathub flag was giving me errors.
 Omitted and added to requirements instead.
 - BUILD: missing metadata XML. https://docs.flathub.org/docs/for-app-authors/metainfo-guidelines
+- BUILD: not 100% sure of cleanup or build flags.
+Built Flatpak file is ~29MB.
-- SOURCE: Missing License files required for Flathub publishing.
+- SOURCES: Missing License files required for Flathub publishing (Zelda decomp).
+-